microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 uid: container-and-component-loading
 ---

-# Container and Component Loading Deep Dive
+# Container and component loading deep dive

 This doc provides an in-depth outline of how Container and Component loading works.
-It also provides an overview of how fluid packages are partitioned.
+It also provides an overview of how Fluid packages are partitioned.
 While the system is not overly complex, looking at it as a whole can be overwhelming, and difficult to rationalize.
 As we go through the doc we will build a clear picture of the entirety of the system.

 If you want to look at the entire system in one picture see [Appendix 1](#appendix-1) at the bottom of the doc.

-The complete loading flow in Fluid can follow multiple paths, and this can create complexities when attempting to explain the flow in a single Document.
+The complete loading flow in Fluid can follow multiple paths, and this can create complexities when attempting to explain the flow in a single document.
 For simplicity, this document follows the *Create from Existing* flow with minor notes about how the *Create New* flow differs.

 It should also be noted that this doc contains intentional simplifications.
 So, while this document attempts to provide a detailed representation of the loading flow there may be areas where it does not 100% reflect the truth.
 Hopefully, these simplifications are negligible and help provide clarity.
-But if you find any of the lies particularly misleading please point them out.
+But if you find any of the simplifications particularly misleading please point them out.

 If you see a bolded number – Ex. **(2)** – it represents a line in the diagram.
 This number will be in the next diagram as well as the finished diagram in [Appendix 1](#appendix-1).